-An existing manned access check point (winter-only) located along the Chinchaga Forestry Road will assist in controlling access to the area of the Cranberry and Timberwolf sections of the Project.
-Additional access control measures may include rollback, vegetation planting, mounding or installation of berms (Figure 2).
-Locations for access management measures should focus on intersections with other linear features, such as roads, utility rights-of-way, seismic lines or watercourses.
-Where the Project is contiguous with another NGTL pipeline right-of-way, existing access control measures on the adjacent right-of-way should be extended to include the Project.
-Since public awareness of the reasons for access restrictions may influence the effectiveness of access control measures, signs may be installed in appropriate locations to facilitate understanding and respect for access closures.
+Access control measures along the Project RoW will include rollback, vegetation planting, mounding or installation of berms (Figure 2).
+Locations for access management measures will focus on intersections with other linear features, such as roads, utility right(s)-of-way, seismic lines or watercourses.
+For the segment of the RoW within the Egg-Pony caribou area where the Project is contiguous with another NGTL pipeline RoW for 14.3 km, existing access control measures on the adjacent RoW should be extended to include the Project footprint.
+Since public awareness of the reasons for access restrictions may influence the effectiveness of access control measures, signs will be installed in appropriate locations to facilitate understanding and respect for access closures.